Ka1zar/COSC2539-Assignment-3-Assignment-Cyber-Security-Research-Paper/cocoapi-master/README.txt

-To replicate python testing for the RMIT assignment, run the test_coco.py file
+To replicate python testing for the RMIT assignment, run the test_coco.py file in the PythonAPI folder